rorymcgrath/pico/README.md

 `sudo touch /etc/init.d/pico`

-Set the contents of this file to be:
+Again using your prefered editor set the contents of this file to be:

 ```bash
 #!/bin/bash